ofek/bit/docs/source/guide/keys.rst

     'KxVhypbvS3hEYPAP3pYuH1LtcfbdEUcugiqg7fNFUUnmEfWVXJV4'

-If you don't know what kind of private key your WIF represents, and you don't want to force the use of a particular class, you can use `wif_to_key`.
+If you don't know what kind of private key your WIF represents, and you don't want to force the use of a particular class, you can do this:

 .. code-block:: python